B00m3r0302/Notes/Course Notes/Chapter 21 Active Directory Introduction and Enumeration.md

-## Section 1 Active Directory Introduction
+p## Section 1 Active Directory Introduction
 - Don't ignore when you get access to another low-privileged user
 	- Just begin the enumeration again because they may have different access
 ## Section 2 Manual Enumeration